harveysanders/javascript-thinking-in-objects/README.md

 #### The Controller

-Ok, so, in our little app, again, just to demontrate seperation of concerns, we're going to add another module to take care of the logic of loading up our data, and responding to user input.
+Ok, so, in our little app, again, just to demontrate seperation of concerns, we're going to add another module to take care of the logic of loading up our data, preparing that data to show it to our user, and finally responding to user input.

+Open up the **controller.js** file.